w3c/wai-curricula/content/content-author/structure.md

   * tables of contents
   * links to get back to the top of the content and to the top of specific sections
   * methods to move from a footnote to its content and from its content back to the footnote
-* explain requirements for authoring tools to support accessible orientation and navigation mechanisms
+* explain requirements for authoring tools to support accessible orientation and navigation methods
 * identify related requirements for designers and developers to support visual and non-visual perception and operation of orientation and navigation methods

 #### Teaching Ideas for Topic